White matter integrity in dementia with Lewy bodies: A voxel-based analysis of diffusion tensor imaging

 Neurobiology of Aging

 Digital Object Identifier (DOI)

 Nedelska, Zuzana; Schwarz, Christopher G.; Boeve, Bradley F.; Lowe, Val J.; Reid, Robert I.; Przybelski, Scott A.; Lesnick, Timothy G.; Gunter, Jeffrey L.; Senjem, Matthew L.; Ferman, Tanis J.; Smith, Glenn E.; Geda, Yonas E.; Knopman, David S.; Petersen, Ronald C.; Jack, Clifford R.; and Kantarci, Kejal, "White matter integrity in dementia with Lewy bodies: A voxel-based analysis of diffusion tensor imaging" (2015).
-Neurology Articles.
+Neurology.
 379.